Reclassification

 Final determinations

-Upon completing the position analysis and audit (pdf), Compensation and Organizational Effectiveness will approve the appropriate classification.
+Upon completing the position review, COE will determine the appropriate classification.
 All final determinations must ensure the integrity of the University's compensation structure and program.
+The following are potential outcomes from a reclassification review.

 Appeals of final determination

-Requests for appeal of the final determination made by Compensation and Organizational Effectiveness must include a formal communication and be directed to the Chief Human Resources Officer within 14 calendar days of final determination.
+Requests for appeal of the final determination made by Compensation and Organizational Effectiveness must include a formal communication directed to the Chief Human Resources Officer within 14 calendar days of final determination.

 The originally submitted position description as approved by the supervisor and the written reasons for disagreement included in the appeal communication will be the basis of the appeal review.
 The appeal process is not intended to consider revisions of the position description directed towards achieving a desired classification.